ikeali/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number
+a script that displays 10 newest files